prettier/tslint-config-prettier/README.md

 This project uses [semantic-release](https://github.com/semantic-release/semantic-release) to keep a clean CI/CD pipe.

-So, you only will be required to follow [conventional-commit](https://github.com/commitizen/conventional-commit-types) messages.
+So, the only requirement is to follow [conventional-commit](https://github.com/commitizen/conventional-commit-types) messages.
 Everything else happens magically.

 ### Related